 2b You never see this in modern Pentecostal/Charismatic tongues services.
-This was not a literal wind but it sounded like a wind.
+Besides, this was not a literal wind but it sounded like a wind.

-2:3 And there appeared unto them cloven tongues like as of fire,ab and it sat upon each of them.
+2:3 And there appeared unto them cloven tongues like as of fire,^{ab} and it sat upon each of them.